yitalu/yitalu.github.io/research/index.markdown

 <h1>Work in Progress</h1>

+"Reproduction and Social Mobility" with Heidi Colleran, Anne Kandler, and Adam Powell.

 "Policy Cooperation Under Threats: Effects of Competition Between Interest Groups" with Oleg Smirnov.

 "Income Inequality and Partisan Polarization" with Matthew Lebo and Gregory Koger.